 In 2014, we began working with the community on the island of Îlet à Bret, an extremely small island off the south-west coast of Haiti.

-Occupied by fisherman from the nearby Saint-Louis-du-Sud for about ten months of the year, all of the shelter on the island was composed of tents or insecure, makeshift structures at the time.
+Occupied by fishermen for about ten months of the year, at the time, the only shelter on the island comprised of tents or insecure, makeshift structures, with no sanitation facilities there at all.

-We roofed and plastered the only concrete structure on Îlet à Bret, providing a safe space which is now used as a community centre, church, and place of shelter during heavy rains or storms.
+To make Îlet à Bret a safer place for the fishermen, we roofed and plastered its only concrete structure, providing a safe space which is now used as a community centre, church, and place of shelter during heavy rains or storms.